by BestHike editor Rick McCharles

 I first heard of the Tombstone Mountains in 1999 from contributor Kelly Mock.
-It remained in my mind a vaguely mythical hiking destination until this summer.
+It remained in my mind a magical, mythical hiking destination until this summer.

 Bad weather prevented us from landing where trip leader Dave Hayley intended, a high Cirque.

 That turned out to be fortunate as the off-trail bushwhacking was much more difficult and slow than we expected.
 We quickly grew to hate Arctic Willow and Alder.
 In fact, we were forced to wild camp our second night well short of our intended destination, Talus Lake.

 This was a bit of a hiking honeymoon for Dana and Bill who had been married just a few weeks earlier.

 To get back on schedule, we bypassed Talus and continued to the Divide Lake campground